AbdelrahmanElsnosy/ToplogyAPIs/README.md

 # ToplogyAPIs
 Master Micro simple API implementation simple API library with java OOP.
-Why java?
+## Why java?
-the most programming language i was familiar with in OOP.
+- The most programming language i was familiar with in OOP.
+- No need to deal with pointers as java has no pointers.